EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test steps:
 1. (User A) Log in the system, record the session identifier.
 2. (User A) Log in the system using another client.
-3. Confirm the seesion identifier generated in step 1 has been invalidated.
+3. Confirm the session identifier generated in step 1 has been invalidated.

 6.2 Set sessions/credentials a valid expiration date.